sjpeacock/Sea-lice-database/README.md

 August 10, 2018: 2018 data checked and added to database by SJP.
 February 27, 2020: 2019 data checked by Emma Atkinson and added to database by SJP.
 December 7, 2020: 2020 data checked by SJP and Rob Hummeny (SCFS).
+April 30, 2021: SJP wrote a short script to check and add data from G-Sheet for in-season updates.

 ### B. Accessibility